sympy/sympy/doc/src/guides/custom-functions.md

   This may seem like an acceptable restriction, but there is a bigger problem.
   Sometimes, SymPy's assumptions system cannot deduce an assumption, even though it is mathematically true.
-In this case, it will give `None` (`None` means "undefined, "unknown", and "cannot compute" in SymPy's assumptions).
+In this case, it will give `None` (`None` means both "undefined" and "cannot compute" in SymPy's assumptions).
 For example

   ```py
   >>> # n and m are still defined as integer=True as above